 I provide a 20-minute phone consultation to assist you in exploring your options.
 Or, if you prefer, I am happy to meet with you in person for a free face-to-face consultation session reserved by a $40 deposit.

-Note: A stress response can be indicative of an anxiety disorder or post-traumatic stress (PTSD) when it is associated with significant distress or disability in social, occupational and other important activities.
+Note: A stress response can be indicative of an anxiety disorder, acute stress disorder or post-traumatic stress (PTSD) when it is associated with significant distress or disability in social, occupational and other important activities.
 For more information, see my page on Anxiety and PTSD / Trauma.